SkateSafe

 Medics

 SafeWalkers are sober on-call security volunteers – mostly Medics – who are ready to help you anytime you need them.
 You can call them to report an incident, request a walk back to your room (for yourself or a friend), or anytime you need a wing-person to get you out of a sketchy or unsafe-feeling situation in the Expo or one of our host hotels during RollerCon.
 We have staffed SafeWalkers from each hotel, and Skating SkateSafe folks to close out the Expo to Fremont St skating route, as well.
-When you check in at RC Registration, we’ll give you a SafeWalk card that you can tuck in with your badge and ID to get ahold of a dispatcher who can send any of them your way.
-Please keep it handy in case you need us!
+When you check in at RC Registration, we’ll give you a SafeWalk card so you have our number handy.
+Save it in your phone!
 SafeWalk hotline: 774-993-4257

 Outreach is our HQ department that creates, manages & enforces our policies, including harassment and reporting, as well as publishing SkateSafe and general safety tips and group information.
 Outreach manages our Code of Conduct, which we require all RollerCon staff to sign, and we share and invite our community to sign and respect.
 This department also manages our Incident Report Form, which can be anonymously submitted.
 Please note that the CoC and reporting form link are available in the RollerCon app!